Can you get your health fix in a bottle?

 “Tonic” drinks are defined as a substance taken to give a feeling of vigour or well-being.
 Whether you’ve indulged in the vino, had an “ugly sleep” or are stressed out, No Ugly Ginger Wellness Tonic boasts it can have you back to your “spunk-bubble self in no time”.

 The No Ugly Ginger bottle claims the drink is “crammed with scientifically proven gorgeousness … stuff like enzogenol which just so happens to be nature’s most powerful antioxidant”.

 When we asked the company for proof to back this claim, it said the bottle we bought had old labels.
 It didn’t have evidence to support the claim and had changed its labelling to “one of nature’s most powerful antioxidants”.

 Its website also brags the drink can reduce tiredness or fatigue, and give improved neurological function and mental performance.
-Like Arepa, the claims are related to its vitamin and mineral content, rather than the enzogenol.
+The claims are related to its vitamin and mineral content, rather than the enzogenol.

 No Ugly has less total sugar than the other drinks we looked at – partly because its main ingredient is water.
 But, as well as fruit juice concentrate, it contains three added sweeteners.

 Aotea’s Immunity Tonic also gets on the wellness tonic bandwagon.
 The drink includes extracts of ginger, turmeric, olive leaf and echinacea.
 However, there’s no mention of how much of these ingredients you’re getting.

 The same goes for Aotea’s Antioxidant tonic – it highlights the drink’s “super-high” omega-3 content, but doesn’t tell you how much you’re getting.